 Index funds pool money from a group of investors and then buy the individual stocks or other securities that make up a particular index.
 That model helps to reduce the associated costs that fund managers charge, compared to those funds where someone is actively strategizing which investments to include.

 Fees matter because they can cut into your overall return.
 Among equity mutual funds — those made up of stocks — the average expense ratio for index funds was 0.08% in 2018, compared with 0.76% for actively managed funds, according to figures from the Investment Company Institute.
 That works out to $0.70 for every $1,000 invested versus $7.60.

 By not paying a lot for someone to pick and choose your investments, you get to keep more money to reinvest in your portfolio.

 With an index fund, the mix of stocks — what's known as its diversification — helps to minimize your portfolio's related risk.
-That means your portfolio's value is less likely to fluctuate wildly, because an index like the S&P 500 typically moves up or down less than 1% on any given day.
+Because money is spread out across a variety of assets rather than just a handful of individual stocks, your portfolio is less likely to see sharp, short-term fluctuations.
+For example, an index like the S&P 500 typically moves up or down less than 1% on any given day.